image credit: wikipedia.org

-Tiya Archeological Site in Ethiopia
+Tiya Archeological Site

 The Tiya Archeological Site is located in the Gurage Zone of the Southern Nations, Nationalities, and Peoples Region of Ethiopia.